 Melehi was Professor of painting, sculpture and photography at the Casablanca School of Fine Arts from 1964 to 1969.
 In 1978, Melehi and Mohamed Benaissa created the Al Mouhit Cultural Association, a non-political organisation with purely cultural objectives.
 The result of this venture is the Asilah Cultural Moussem, an annual festival held every summer.
 A highlight of the festival is the mural painting event, first held in April 1978, a project which has revitalized the formerly dilapidated appearance of the artist’s birthplace.
 Asilah is now celebrated for its vividly coloured murals, many of which have been created by Melehi.

 Melehi has held numerous solo exhibitions including a retrospective at the Institut du Monde Arabe, Paris, 1995, and the Bronx Museum of the Arts, New York, 1984.
 He has participated in group shows in Casablanca, Tangiers, Rabat, Marrakech, Baghdad, Algiers, London, Paris, Rome, Zurich, New York, Chicago and Montreal.

-His work is held in international museum collections such as Tate, London, British Museum, London, Centre Georges Pompidou, Beaubourg, Paris, Institut du Monde Arabe, Paris, MoMA, New York, and Mathaf: Arab Museum of Modern Art in Doha and The British Museum.
+His work is held in international museum collections such as: Tate (London), British Museum (London), Centre Georges Pompidou (Paris), Institut du Monde Arabe (Paris), MoMA (New York), and Mathaf: Arab Museum of Modern Art (Doha).